SamOBrienOlinger/SamOBrienOlinger/README.md

 ____________________________________________________________________________________________________________________________________________

-I have A LOT of repositories, the majority are fore improving my skills, knowledge and ezpereince.
+I have A LOT of repositories, the majority are fore improving my skills, knowledge and expereince.
 So, most are for practicing, playing and learning purposes.

 Rather than sifting throught them all to find projects that best demonstrate my abilities, may I suggest checking out these projects: